Mood Disorders

-Mood Disorders can be divided into three parts: Mood Episodes (Major Depressive Episode, Manic Episodes, Mixed Episode, and Hypo manic Episode), Mood Disorders (e.g. Major Depressive Disorder, Dysthymic Disorder, Bipolar Disorder) and the third part includes specifies that describe either the most recent episode or the course of most recent episodes.
+Mood Disorders can be divided into three parts: Mood Episodes (Major Depressive Episode, Manic Episodes, Mixed Episode, and Hypomanic Episode), Mood Disorders (Major Depressive Disorder, Dysthymic Disorder, Bipolar Disorder) and the third part includes specifics that describe either the most recent episode or the course of most recent episodes.

 Mood Episodes

-Major Depressive Episode symptoms include five or more of the following criteria and last longer than a two week period: Depressed mood most of the day, nearly every day; diminished interest or pleasure in all, or almost all, activities; significant weight loss when not dieting or weight gain, or decrease or increase in appetite; insomnia or hypersomnia; inability to sit still, pacing, pulling or rubbing of the skin, slowed speech thinking and body movements; fatigue or loss of energy; feelings of worthlessness or excessive or inappropriate guilt; diminished ability to think or concentrate; and recurrent thoughts of death, including thoughts of suicide without a specific plan or attempt and a specific plan for committing suicide.
-These symptoms cause significant distress or impairment in social, occupational, or other important areas of functioning and are not due to the effects of substance abuse.
+Major Depressive Episode symptoms include five or more of the following criteria and last longer than two-weeks at a time: depressed mood most of the day, nearly every day; diminished interest or pleasure in all, or almost all, activities; significant weight loss when not dieting, weight gain, or decrease/increase in appetite; insomnia or hypersomnia; inability to sit still, pacing, pulling or rubbing of the skin, slowed speech, thinking, and body movement; fatigue or loss of energy; feelings of worthlessness or excessive or inappropriate guilt; diminished ability to think or concentrate; and recurrent thoughts of death, including thoughts of suicide, with or without a specific plan for committing suicide, or an actual attempt at suicide.
+These symptoms cause significant distress or impairment in social, occupational, or other important areas of functioning, and are not due to the effects of substance abuse.

 Manic Episodes

-A Manic Episode is defined by a specific period of time where there is an abnormal and persistent elevation in irritable mood and lack of restraint in expressing ones feelings lasting at least one week.
-During the period of mood disturbance, three or more of the following symptoms have to be present to a significant degree: Inflated self-esteem; decreased need for sleep; more talkative than usual or feel pressure to keep talking; thoughts may race; easily distracted; increase in goal-oriented activity; and excessive involvement in pleasurable activities that may have a high potential for painful consequences.
-These mood disturbances are severe enough to impair functioning in ones usual social activities or relationships with others and are not caused by the effects of substance abuse.
+A Manic Episode is defined by a specific period of time (more than one week), when there is an abnormal and persistent elevation in irritable mood and lack of restraint in expressing ones feelings.
+During the period of mood disturbance, three or more of the following symptoms have to be present to a significant degree: inflated self-esteem; decreased need for sleep; being more talkative than usual or feeling pressure to keep talking; thoughts that race; being easily distracted; an increase in goal-oriented activity; and excessive involvement in pleasurable activities that may have a high potential for negative consequences.
+These mood disturbances are severe enough to impair functioning in normal social activities or relationships, and are not caused by substance abuse.

 Mixed Episode

-A Mixed Episode is a period of time (lasting 1 week) where both Major Depressive Episode and Manic Episode symptoms are present.
+A Mixed Episode is a period of time (one week or more) where both Major Depressive Episode and Manic Episode symptoms are present.

 Hypomanic Episode

-A Hypomanic Episode is a distinct period of elevated, expansive, or irritable mood that lasts at least 4 days that is clearly different from the usual non depressed state.
-Inflated self-esteem; decreased need for sleep; more talkative than usual or feel pressure to keep talking; thoughts may race; easily distracted; increase in goal-oriented activity; and excessive involvement in pleasurable activities that may have a high potential for painful consequences are all symptoms of Hypomanic Episodes.
-These Episodes , which are clearly observed by others, are a definite change in ones behavior and is uncharacteristic of the person when there are no symptoms present, though, they are not severe enough to cause social impairment and functionality.
+A Hypomanic Episode is a distinct period (at least four days) of elevated, expansive, or irritable mood that is clearly different from the usual, non-depressed state.
+Symptoms can include inflated self-esteem; decreased need for sleep; being more talkative than usual or feeling pressure to keep talking; racing thoughts; being easily distracted; an increase in goal-oriented activity; and excessive involvement in pleasurable activities that may have a high potential for negative consequences.
+These episodes, which are easily observed by others, are a definite change in one’s behavior and are uncharacteristic of the person, though they are not severe enough to cause social impairment or interfere with daily routines.

-Major Depressive Disorder can be characterized by one or more Major Depressive Episodes (See above) without a history of Manic, Mixed or Hypomanic Episodes.
-If Manic.
-Hypomanic, or Mixed Episodes develop then the diagnosis is changed to a Bipolar Disorder unless the symptoms of the Episodes are brought on by medications or substance use.
+Major Depressive Disorder can be characterized by one or more Major Depressive Episodes (see above) without a history of Manic, Mixed, or Hypomanic Episodes.
+If Manic, Hypomanic, or Mixed Episodes develop, then the diagnosis is changed to Bipolar Disorder, unless the symptoms of the Episodes are brought on by medications or substance use.

 Dysthymic Disorder

-Individuals with Dysthymic Disorder describe their mood as sad or ‘down in the dumps” and experience this feeling more days than not for at least 2 years.
-They also show additional symptoms including: poor appetite or overeating, insomnia or hypersonic, low energy or fatigue, low self-esteem, poor concentration or difficulty making decisions and feelings of hopelessness.
+Individuals with Dysthymic Disorder describe their mood as sad or “down in the dumps,” and they experience this feeling more days than not for at least two years.
+They also show additional symptoms that can include poor appetite or overeating, insomnia or hypersomnia, low energy or fatigue, low self-esteem, poor concentration or difficulty making decisions, and feelings of hopelessness.

 Bipolar I Disorder